 Over the years, his classmates started to make fun of his appearance.
 When he was a teenager, he packed on an enormous amount of weight, and bloated up to 139 kilograms.
 That led to shameful nicknames like “fat boy” and “Kung Fu Panda,” and episodes where common ruffians would embarrass him.

-Thani laughs about it now, but at the time, the verbal abuse and the aforementioned episodes tore the emotional teen apart.
+He laughs about it now, but at the time, the bullying and abuse tore the emotional teen apart.
 He could handle the physical beatdowns, but the psychological torment and the constant embarrassment was something he had immense difficulty dealing with.

 At one point, he confided in his father, and poured out his grievances.
 The young “Alligator” wanted some advice, but all he got was an earful.

-A short year later, he was too focused on his martial arts journey, and blocked out whatever little noise was left.
-Following graduation, he was virtually unrecognizable to the ghosts of his pasts.
+A short year later, he was completely focused on his martial arts journey, and blocked out whatever little noise was left.
+Following graduation, he was virtually unrecognizable to the demons of his past.

 He transformed into a welterweight martial arts phenom who worked at the gym full-time, and was far from the chubby child who used to get made fun of.
 In fact, he was a strapping young man with elite martial arts skills, along with the courage and wisdom to use them wisely.

 However, despite all the physical and psychological abuse Thani endured, it never once broke his spirit.
-This Malaysian hero still possesses the same cheerful demeanour he has always had.
+The Malaysian hero still possesses the same cheerful demeanor he has always had.

-Along the way, he amassed a perfect amateur mixed martial arts record, won the MIMMA Welterweight Championship, and embarked on an undefeated 7-0 professional career, with all of his wins coming by way of stoppage.
+Along the way, he amassed a perfect amateur martial arts record, claimed the MIMMA Welterweight Championship, and won his first seven professional martial arts bouts, all by way of spectacular stoppage.

-Evidently, that good kid from a rough neighborhood is now doing very well for himself indeed.
+Apparently, that good kid from Sentul is doing very well for himself indeed.